kwongtn/CourseExtractor/README.md

     - Check `preserve log` and `disable cache`.
     - Clear the current captured data.
 1. In the course page, refresh the page with the description.
 You should see stuff going in Developer Tools network tab.
 You have now caputured data for course information output.
-1. Navigate to the course "transcript" page.
-You have now captured data for transcript output.
 1. You may now export the HAL file and close the Developer Tool window.
 1. Run the program with the following command:
     ```